 - Set the priority for the ticket.

-- Set the queue where the ticket shall be sorted.
-If this is set, all other filter rules that try to sort a ticket into a specific queue are ignored.
+- Defines the queue in which the ticket should be sorted.
+If a queue is set with this header, this setting has priority over all other filter rules that refer to queues.
 If you use a sub-queue, specify it as Parent::Sub.

 - Set the agent as responsible for the ticket.